-The process to consider an application should take about four to eight weeks to complete after the March 30 deadline - depending on the number of applications received.
+The process to consider an application should take about four to eight weeks to complete after the March 30 deadline, depending on the number of applications received.

-Step One: Complete the Community Garden Application (available at halifax.ca/communitygardens) and send to the Community Developer in your area (See page 3).
+Step one: Complete the Community Garden program application (available at halifax.ca/communitygardens) and send to the Community Developer in your area (see page 3).
 Any questions concerning your application should be directed to your Community Developer.

-Step Two: If you are not a Registered Society, start the process of forming a non-profit society.
-You will hold at least one public information meeting to:
+Step two: If you are not a registered society, start the process of forming a non-profit society.
+You will hold at least one in-person public information meeting to:

-- Inform the neighbourhood of the proposed project - Gauge community support - Identify any issues and how you will address them
+- inform the neighbourhood of the proposed project - gauge community support - identify any issues and how you will address them

-Step Three: Your Community Developer contact will review the application to ensure it is complete.
-Your application will then be sent to the Municipal Review Team for consideration.
+Step three: Your Community Developer contact will review the application to ensure it is complete.
+Your application will then be sent to municipal staff for consideration.
 They will discuss your application and review the proposed site.
-The Team may have questions which will be compiled and e-mailed to you for response.
+The review team may have questions which will be compiled and emailed to you for response.

-Step Four: An on-site meeting may be scheduled (if needed) with your group and a member(s) from the Municipal Review Team to resolve any outstanding issues.
+Step four: An on-site meeting may be scheduled (if needed) with your group and a member(s) from the review team to resolve any outstanding issues.

-Step Five: Submit the results of your public meeting and neighbours' support.
+Step five: Submit the results of your public meeting and neighbours' support.

-Step Six: Once all steps are complete and the requirements are met, you will receive an agreement from your Community Developer.
-The contract will lay out all the terms and conditions of your approval and must be signed prior to the start of your Community Garden being built.
+Step six: Once all steps are complete and the requirements are met, you will receive an agreement from your Community Developer.
+The contract will lay out all the terms and conditions of your approval and must be signed prior to the start of your garden being built.